-How Heart Landed in the U.S. With ‘Dreamboat Annie’
+When Heart Finally Landed in the U.S. With ‘Dreamboat Annie’

 "Crazy on You" begins with Nancy Wilson's brisk acoustic guitar, which has almost flamenco accents, before evolving into a thunderous electric track with a dreamy bridge and Ann Wilson's howl.
-The classic "Magic Man," meanwhile— which was inspired by Ann Wilson's then-relationship with Mike Fisher — utilizes proggy flourishes and mystical grooves, while "White Lightning & Wine" is a bluesy boogie and "Sing Child" betrays the band's love of Led Zeppelin.
+The classic "Magic Man" — which was inspired by Ann Wilson's then-relationship with Mike Fisher — utilizes proggy flourishes and mystical grooves, while "White Lightning & Wine" is a bluesy boogie and "Sing Child" betrays the band's love of Led Zeppelin.

 "It was a real first to see two women who were not just the ornaments, but the writers and the singers and the players too," Nancy Wilson told In the Studio With Redbeard.
 "I think if anything that it did for other women in the biz, it gave them a lot of encouragement and a lot of hope."

 Perhaps even better, the musicians and players in Heart's orbit had enormous respect for the Wilson sisters' talents, especially Ann's powerful voice.
-That enabled the group to have the dynamic studio chemistry that helped Dreamboat Annie's songs — and Heart themselves — evolve.
+That dynamic studio chemistry helped Dreamboat Annie's songs — and Heart themselves — evolve.
 "As a band we really solidified our own character by the end of the Dreamboat Annie sessions," Nancy Wilson said in Heart: In the Studio.
-"A lot of styles and poses that we offered up in clubs were stripped off for the all original, new Heart that felt most like us to us."
+"A lot of styles and poses that we offered up in clubs were stripped off for the all-original new Heart that felt most like us to us."

 "When it was finished, we looked back amazed at what we'd done, because there had been no real road map," Ann said in Heart: In the Studio.
 "It was just a bunch of songs and a lot of gumption.
 It was nothing like anything that was being played on the radio.
 We most certainly weren't sexy disco chicks or leather-wearing Suzi Quatros who might kick your face out.
 It was something else.
 I never dreamed they would eventually dig it in Detroit … but they did."